pwmckenna/react-native-motion-manager/README.md

 ### Add it to your project

 1. `npm install react-native-motion-manager@latest --save`
-1. `react-native link`.
-This is equivalent to the manual steps.
-(Note that for `react-native link` to work you directory must be named ios all lower case):
+1. `react-native link` (Note
+that for `react-native link` to work you directory must be named ios all lower case).
+This is equivalent to the manual steps:
     1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
     1. Go to `node_modules` ➜ `react-native-motion-manager` and add `RNMotionManager.xcodeproj`
     1. In XCode, in the project navigator, select your project.
 Add `libRNMotionManager.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`